 - According to the whitepaper (Virological Assessment of Hospitalized Cases of Coronavirus Disease 2019 – hyperlink below), there is far less viral shed on skin and fomites than there is in one’s breath, sneeze or cough.
 When it comes to COVID-19, masks are more important than gloves.

 - Is wearing a homemade mask / cotton scarf / 3D printed mask going to help?
 You’re dealing with probabilities, so anything is better than nothing.
 People play Powerball Lotto on less chances than the +1% that wearing a woolen winter scarf over your mouth will help so yeah, you may as well if you have nothing better.

 - Using an N95 mask incorrectly is less effective than using a wool scarf correctly.

 - Masks that you put on are not to be touched again – even with gloves – until it’s time to throw it away.
 Dangling it from your ear before putting it back on later or taking it off when you get to your car, putting it back on when you’re at the post office and putting it back in your pocket is foolish: its job is to trap virii before it gets in your mouth, so don’t put what’s trapped there on your hands and in your pocket!

 - Like gloves, masks are disposable.
 Expect to go through a couple on your trip to the store.
 If you choose to wear a scarf, 3D printed mask or home-made sewn mask, when it comes off your face it goes into a “quarantine bag” until it’s dumped in the washing machine with soap or otherwise cleaned and prepared for re-use.

 - People will give you grief for wearing masks in public, it just happens.
-Your desire to not get sick today has to be greater than their disbelief in how viruses work.
+Your desire to not get sick and not get others sick has to be greater than their disbelief in biology.

 Wearing Nothing Special / Normal Wear